Simple Living With Nature

 Make Squash “Spaghetti”

-This is one of my favorite ways of eating winter squash.
-Making spaghetti out of squash is easiest with a spaghetti squash, hence the name!
+This is one of my favorites of all winter squash recipes.
+Making spaghetti out of squash is easiest with spaghetti squash, hence the name!

 Use the same method for roasting a whole squash that I describe above.